 Helping others is one of the keys to happiness for Matthieu Ricard, Buddhist monk and maybe the happiest man alive.

 “Connect your soul to the Universal Soul.”
 Len Blum kept on repeating that sentence throughout our practice, making us for example try hand stand first the way we would always practice it, and then with that connection through our feet up to the sky, connecting our soul to the Universal Soul.
 And yes, I felt the lift.

-When feeling alone, remembering that we are part of something bigger, which could be a sort of God or simply nature, is a great way I believe to find meaning.
+When feeling alone, remembering that we’re part of something bigger, which could be a sort of God or simply nature, is a great way to find meaning.
 Take a second to think about the vast Universe, all the planets, the stars, our miniature Earth in the middle of our small galaxy, and our small person in the middle of it all.
-Isn’t wonderful that we get to be there?
+Isn’t wonderful that we get to be here?
 Isn’t a miracle?
 That might not make a lot of sense, but it still full of meaning to me.

 “Spirituality is meant to take us beyond our tribal identity into a domain of awareness that is more universal.” – Deepak Chopra